Onaping - Levack, Ontario

 Onaping - Levack is an unincorporated community in Greater Sudbury, Ontario, Canada.
 It is recognized as a designated place by Statistics Canada, and consists of the adjacent communities of Onaping and Levack.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Onaping - Levack had a population of 1,941 living in 874 of its 912 total private dwellings, a change of from its 2016 population of 1,990.
 With a land area of 8.27 km2, it had a population density of in 2021.

+Name origin

+Onaping may be a corruption of the Anishinaabemowin word onamaning.
+Onaman means red ochre and the locative suffix "ing" transforms the word into "place of the red ochre".
+Onaping lies on the ridge of the Sudbury basin, an area rich in iron-bearing minerals.
+Levack was named after Mary Levack Mowatt, the mother of Sir Oliver Mowatt, Ontario premier from 1872 to 1896.